 Professor / Owner

 Jeff Messina started his training in December of 1997 with Saul Soliz.
 Saul was at the forefront of training mma champions under grueling conditions.
 The early days with Saul were tough and memorable.
 Jeff has had the opportunity to train with such fighters as Tim Credeur, Tito Ortiz, Rico Rodriguez, Yves Edwards, Kevin Randleman, Coleman and Kerr in order to prepare them for UFC and Pride.
 Jeff became more passionate about Brazilian Jiu Jitsu after traveling to Rio de Janeiro of 02 to train with Fransico Albuquerque (Toco) and the students at Nova Geracao (Cyborg, Pulga, Mangabeira, Tim Maia,etc).
 Jeff soon met Rodrigo Medeiros, a Carlson Gracie 5th Degree Blackbelt, whom he eventually earned his black belt under in 2008 after winning the nationals in Los Angeles.
+Jeff is currently a 3rd degree black belt Under Rodrigo Medeiros and Judo Black belt under Jaime Lazcano.
 Jeff continunously travels,trains and competes as a means to constantly educate himself as a fighter and Professor.
 Having trained in all the functional styles, Jeff is a well rounded fighter but feels BJJ is the most effective martial art as well as lifestyle and culture.
 Jeff is a graduate of University of Houston and resides in Katy with his sons Noah, and Adrian and wife Veronica.
 Jeff also proudly serves his country and state as a member of the Texas Army National Guard.
 Jeff wishes to share what Brazilian Jiu Jitsu has done in his own life and what it will do for everyone to improve every aspect of life no matter age or gender.

-Jeff is a second degree black belt certified by the IBJJF (having gone through a criminal background check, CPR certifications and IBJJF rules meetings).
+Jeff is a third degree black belt certified by the IBJJF (having gone through a criminal background check, CPR certifications and IBJJF rules meetings).

 1999 Battle at the Beach Vale Tudo - Gold Light Heavyweight